crisbotta/portfolio-hugo-website/content/project/sescplayweek/index.md

 title: Sesc's Week of Play

-summary: Cards created for social networks during the Covid lockdowns.
+summary: Image and text carousel created in partnership with the after school activities club at SESC Vila Mariana.

 tags: